 But in 4 generations, the company had never ceased operations completely.
 Then COVID-19 hit the US.

-In April, D’Addario found itself among the thousands of “non-essential” metro New York City businesses that were ordered to shut down during the first phase of the pandemic.
+Last April, D’Addario found itself among the thousands of “non-essential” metro New York City businesses that were ordered to shut down during the first phase of the pandemic.

 The company — one of the world’s biggest producers of instrument strings, picks, capos, drum heads, woodwind reeds, and the like— has deep manufacturing roots that go back to the 17th century in central Italy.